Guidance on prescribing or supplying veterinary medicines including requirements for registration and inspection of premises.

 The supplier must also provide two pairs of gloves which must be non-lined, PVC or nitrile, heavy duty gauntlet style.
 They must be 0.5mm thick and at least 300mm long or provide demonstrably superior protection to the user than gloves of these specified measurements.

-RQPs may supply POM-VPS medicines to farmers who are members of a buying group provided they fulfil the prescribing requirements of the VMR and the record keeping requirements detailed in Record-Keeping Requirements for Veterinary Medicinal Products.
+RQPs may supply POM-VPS medicines to farmers who are members of a buying group provided they fulfil the prescribing requirements of the VMR and the record keeping requirements detailed in Record-Keeping Requirements for Veterinary Medicines.

 To comply with these requirements the RQP must have made contact with each member of the buying group and have knowledge of the animals to be treated.